risawitama/verbose-potato/README.md

-## Geology rocks, but Geography is where it's at!
+## Why can’t you hear a pterodactyl go to the bathroom?
+The p is silent.